Navigation: Working with EventSentry > Managing Agents >

 clip0104

-and again select Set Username / Password.
+and again select Set Authentication.
 Please note that credentials set on a per computer basis always override credentials set on a per group basis.

 Removing Credentials

-To remove previously set credentials again (whether for a group or for a computer) right-click the respective icon and select Set Username / Password.
+To remove previously set credentials again (whether for a group or for a computer) right-click the respective icon and select Set Authentication.
 In the dialog box click on Remove Authentication to have the credentials erased.

 Icons